enderNakamoto/compounder/README.md

 # STBZ/ETH pool compounder

-There's juicy STBZ to be had if we compounded frequently.
+There's juicy STBZ to be had in [Stabilize Finance](https://www.stabilize.finance) if we compounded frequently.
 For Example:

 if the APR is 250% , With compunding we get the following APY: